Get and Set Page Properties

 - Open the PDF file using the Document class.

-- Then use the Pages collection’s size() method to get the total number of pages in the document.
+- Then use the PageCollection collection’s Count property (from the Document object) to get the total number of pages in the document.

-The following code snippet shows how to get the number of pages in a PDF file.
+The following code snippet shows how to get the number of pages of a PDF file.

-Each page in a PDF file have a number of properties, such as the width, height, bleed-, crop- and trimbox.
+Each page in a PDF file has a number of properties, such as the width, height, bleed-, crop- and trimbox.
 Aspose.PDF allows you to access these properties.

 Understanding Page Properties: the Difference between Artbox, BleedBox, CropBox, MediaBox, TrimBox and Rect property